Language barrier: Communication

-In 2012, The Rosetta Foundation declared April 19 the international "No Language Barrier Day".
-The idea behind the day is to raise international awareness about the fact that it is not languages that represent barriers: languages should not be removed, they are not a barrier – to the contrary, they should be celebrated.
-It is access to translation services that is the barrier preventing communities from accessing and sharing information across languages.
+In 2012, the Rosetta Foundation declared April 19 international No Language Barrier Day.
+The idea behind the day is to raise international awareness about the fact that languages do not represent barriers: languages should not be removed as they are not a barrier – to the contrary, they should be celebrated.
+Rather, the foundation argues that access to translation services is the barrier preventing communities from accessing and sharing information across languages.
 The annual celebration of this day aims to raise awareness about and to grow global community translation efforts.

-Expressions can overcome language barrier.
-Art of expression is beyond the barriers of language.
-Language barriers can also be a concern for those seeking healthcare as the patient-physician communication can be compromised.
+Language barriers can also be a concern for those seeking healthcare as patient–physician communication can be compromised.
 Patients unable to understand or communicate their concerns with their doctors often experience decreased quality in healthcare.
 These differences can be overcome via methods such as translation services or language classes for physicians (Rand, 1998).
+Patient-caregiver language barriers can not only be a consequences of the patients not being native in the language of the country, but also result from migration of the workforce: For instance, nurses in Germany name insufficient language proficiency as a key barrier to the workplace integration of international colleagues.
+Specific language training is considered an enabling factor, such as active speaking training in job-specific scenarios with virtual patients.

 Migration

 Language barriers also influence migration.
-Emigrants from a country are far more likely to move to a destination country which speaks the same language as the emigrant's country.
+Emigrants are far more likely to move to a destination country which speaks the same language as the emigrant's country.
 Thus, most British emigration has been to Australia, Canada, the United States, or New Zealand, most Spanish emigration has been to Latin America, and Portuguese emigration to Brazil.
 Even if the destination country does not speak the emigrant's language, it is still more likely to receive immigration if it speaks a language related to that of the emigrant.

 The most obvious example is the great migration of Europeans to the Americas.
-The United States, with its dominant Germanic English language, attracted primarily immigrants from Northern Europe, where Germanic tongues were spoken or familiar.
-The most common backgrounds in the United States are German, Irish, and English, and the vast majority of Scandinavian emigrants also moved to the United States (or English-speaking Canada).
+The United States, with its dominant Germanic English language, attracted primarily immigrants from Northern Europe, where Germanic languages were spoken or familiar.
+The most common ethnic backgrounds in the United States are German, Irish, and English, and the vast majority of Scandinavian emigrants also moved to the United States (or English-speaking Canada).

 Southern Europeans, such as Italians, were more likely to move to Latin American countries; today, people of Italian descent are the second-largest ethnic background in Argentina, Uruguay, and Brazil, after Spanish and (in Brazil) Portuguese, but rank fourth in the United States among European groups.

 In the past decade, Romanians have primarily chosen Italy and Spain as emigration destinations, with Germany, the largest Western European country, ranking a distant third.